 That incubation period can make it hard to know what we’re dealing with or what we need to do to get better.

-Prolonged and more severe symptoms (persistent high fever or cough, red and patchy tonsils, vomiting, dizziness, palpitations, etc.) call for a visit to the doctor.
+Prolonged and more severe symptoms (persistent high fever or a cough, red and patchy tonsils, vomiting, dizziness, palpitations, etc.) call for a visit to the doctor.
+It’s important to prioritize your self-care and travel sometimes makes that hard to do.

 The above suggestions are also great preventative measures.
 Remember, consult your doctor if your body is feeling especially abnormal.
 Any sickness that lasts more than a few days may need professional medical attention.